 Reviewing HMIS and Privacy Protections

-Assessors at all Entry Points must describe HMIS and discuss privacy protections with the household before opening and using HMIS.
-For additional guidance on how to describe HMIS and privacy protections, please contact HMIS@thn.org.Assessors must also review the TX BoS CoC HMIS ROI with the household.
+Assessors at all Non- VSP Entry Points must describe HMIS and discuss privacy protections with the household before opening and using HMIS.
+For additional guidance on how to describe HMIS and privacy protections, please contact HMIS@thn.org.

+Non-VSP Assessors must also review the TX BoS CoC HMIS ROI with the household.
 The HMIS ROI is a contract presented to a household for them to authorize or deny having their PII shared with all agencies using HMIS in the TX BoS CoC.
 The HMIS ROI, once signed, is authorized for seven (7) years past the date of original signature.
 If seven (7) years have passed and the household continues to access services at agencies that are using HMIS, the TX BoS CoC HMIS ROI must be signed again, and a new date entered on the client profile.
+If a client changes their mind about the ROI at any point, they also have the ability to cancel their ROI, by submitting the Client Release of Information Cancellation Form.
+This does not mean that their information will be deleted from the system; however, their information will become restricted and unavailable to any agency other than the one which collected their information in the first place.

+Staff are encouraged to revisit the ROI with clients, particularly in situations where new/ heightened safety risks arise and/or circumstances change that may necessitate their information being restricted.

+Assessors at VSP Entry Points are not required to review the HMIS ROI with clients; however, they need to provide an overview of what Coordinated Entry and Case Conferencing are and the client’s rights under both prior to beginning the Coordinated Entry enrollment process.
+As a reminder, VSPs cannot discuss and share information about a household with other agencies without a time-limited, topic-specific, survivor-informed, and written release signed by the household member.
+For additional guidance on describing Coordinated Entry and Case Conferencing to clients at VSP Entry Points, please contact THN Systems Change staff at ce@thn.org and the Texas Council on Family Violence staff at https://tcfv.org/contact/.
 HUD permits providers to use and disclose information without consent in specific situations provided that the HMIS ROI clearly articulates the use and disclosure.
 In the TX BoS CoC, the following uses of PII are permissible without consent:

 Provision of or coordination of services